Homecoming (The Wire): Plot

 Bell is told that construction at the site is being held up by city hall.
-When he meets with Davis, the senator demands $25,000 to move things ahead.
+In a meeting with Bell, State Senator Clay Davis demands $25,000 to move things ahead.
 Cutty and Slim Charles devise a plan of attack and explain it to their crew.
 However, the plan goes awry when the getaway driver, Chipper, makes his move too early and allows himself and Country to get killed by Marlo's crew.
-Cutty, Slim Charles, and Gerard manage to escape.
 When Avon and Bell disagree on their next move, Slim Charles and Cutty volunteer to handle things themselves.
 Marlo's advisor Vinson warns him to expect retribution from Avon.
 Marlo readies his soldiers Snoop and Partlow for the coming gang war.
 Brianna gives her blessing for Donette to pursue her relationship with Bell, but is startled by McNulty's allegation that D'Angelo's death was not a suicide.

 Cutty and Slim Charles come across Fruit's crew with their guard down.
 Cutty has a shot lined up on Fruit, but allows him to escape.
 When Avon expresses his disappointment, Cutty admits that he couldn't shoot Fruit because "the game" is no longer part of him and that he wants no further involvement.
 Avon, still respectful of Cutty, lets him go on good terms.
 Meanwhile, McNulty and Greggs mistakenly report to Daniels that Marlo is a new member of the Barksdales, erroneously concluding that Marlo's territory belongs to Bell.
 Despite the detectives' urging, Daniels rules that as long as Bell isn't openly violent, they have no call to investigate him.
 McNulty and Greggs meet with a state's attorney in Anne Arundel County to discuss reopening D'Angelo's case, but are told that another murder will not be put on the county's books without a suspect.
 The two go drinking and discuss their relationship difficulties.

 Bubbles tells Greggs about the botched gunfight and corrects her about the relationship between the Stanfield and Barksdale crews.
 She and McNulty report the new killings to Daniels, who chastises them for insubordination.
 Acting on a plan with Greggs, McNulty presents the case to Colvin, who sees that he is going behind Daniels' back.
 The next day, Colvin, Rawls and Burrell meet with Daniels to give him his new assignment.

 Production

-Title reference

-The title refers to the return of Avon Barksdale and also the major case unit returning its focus to investigating the Barksdale organization.
-Additionally, the title may refer to Cutty's desire to leave the game, but his lack of experience or skills to do so.

 Epigraph

-Avon makes this statement to Stringer in reference to his own inability to adjust to the new legitimate aspects of their business, and an inability to escape the molds of the institution.